According to a Jobvite survey of 1,000+ recruiters, 92% stated they use social media to recruit and hire.

 Hiring companies are using LinkedIn as part of their recruitment marketing plan, which introduces potential candidates to the company culture, job opportunities, and employer brand.

-LinkedIn also provides job candidates with job postings, job alerts, estimated salary information, an “inside look” into employers, how applicants rank for jobs, and messaging capabilities, which makes for a feature-rich experience.
+LinkedIn also provides job candidates with job postings, job alerts, estimated salary information, an “inside look” into employers, applicants’ rank for jobs, and messaging capabilities, which makes for a feature-rich experience.

 The recruitment process hasn’t been smooth, however.

-LinkedIn came under fire in 2015 for potential violations to the Fair Credit Reporting Act (FCRA).
+LinkedIn came under fire in 2015 for potential violations of the Fair Credit Reporting Act (FCRA).

 The plaintiffs filed suit against LinkedIn, stating they provided hiring companies the ability to contact former colleagues and bosses who could provide insight into potential new hires.